BirchM93/Project2/README.md

     -   Display’s users score, number of moves & how many seconds the user took to complete the game.
     -   Prompts the user to play again with a "Go Again" button.

+### Features Left to Implement

+-   Putting stars to rate how good the player is.
+-   Add some options of levels which in every level has different challenges.

 ## Technologies Used